 - How is grooming the new multi-use trail funded?
 The trail is funded through grooming badge donors that indicated use on the Winter Sports Singletrack.
 Don’t forget to get a badge and support winter recreation in northern Michigan.

-- Who will be groom the new trail?
-NMMBA will be in charge of grooming the 15k of the Winter Sports Singletrack and TART Trails will continue groom the 40k on the Vasa Pathway and portions of the Leelanau Trail.
+- Who grooms the new trail?
+NMMBA is in charge of grooming the 15k of the Winter Sports Singletrack and TART Trails will continue groom the 40k on the Vasa Pathway and portions of the Leelanau Trail.

 - Does this mean fatbikers won’t be able to ride on the Vasa Pathway?
 The Vasa Pathway is a multi-use trail open to all non-motorized users.
 The DNR is not considering banning fatbikes from the Vasa.
 However, the new trail will be ideal for fatbikes to ride on and will provide them with the best experience.